flectra-hq/flectra/doc/reference/cmdline.rst

 Syntax Error
 ''''''''''''

-Odoo Cloc cannot count the lines of code of a Python file with a syntax problem.
+Flectra Cloc cannot count the lines of code of a Python file with a syntax problem.
 If an extra module contains such files, they should be fixed to allow the module to load.
 If the module works despite the presence of those files, they are probably not loaded and should therefore be removed from the module, or at least excluded